 - Changes in circles of friends

-Another prominent symptom of polysubstance abuse is willingness and lack of discretion when prompted to use more than one substance at a time.
+Another symptom of polysubstance abuse is willingness and lack of discretion when prompted to use more than one substance.
 It is more common for a person to avoid using more than one drug at the same time out of concern that doing so might be dangerous, however those who don’t bat an eye at it may already be comfortable doing so because they abuse more than one drug at a time often.
 Sadly, any type of polysubstance abuse can cause serious risks for an individual.

 Risks of Polysubstance Abuse

-The types of risks that a person may encounter when abusing more than one substance at a time can vary dramatically, as each substance produces its own type of effects.
+The risks that a person may encounter when abusing more than one substance at a time can vary dramatically.
+Each substance produces its own type of effects.
 For example, it is common to see someone abusing heroin to appear lackluster and sloth-like in their movements, while someone who is abusing crack may be excessively talking and non-stop moving around.
 So, there are certainly specific risks that can occur based on the type of substances being abused.
 However, any time two substances are combined (especially illicit substances) these risks tend to be the most prominent:

-- Interactions – Countless drugs, including over-the-counter drugs, are not to be used in conjunction with other drugs because of a dangerous reaction it may cause.
+- Interactions – Countless drugs, including over-the-counter drugs are not to be used in conjunction with other drugs because of a dangerous reaction it may cause.
 The same goes for substances of abuse.
 For example, someone is abusing heroin with some friends.
 Someone else comes and joins them and offers OxyContin.
-If that person consumes both opioids at the same time (depending on the dosage amount), they can suffer respiratory distress, which can lead to death.
+If that person consumes both opioids at the same time (depending on the dosage amount), they can suffer respiratory distress.
+Distress of the respiratory system can lead to death.
 Conversely, someone who abuses meth and crack (two stimulant substances) can raise their blood pressure and heart rate to a point where they suffer a heart attack or other cardiac complication.